 See the figure below,

-The replication machinery of the host cell assembled at the replication fork junction, the 3′ free end serves as a primer, replication occurred through the transposon and ends at another end.
+The replication machinery of the host cell assembled at the replication fork junction, the 3′ free end, serves as a primer, replication occurs from end to end.

-These target site duplication will move with the transposons to another location and inserted TSDs to another location, in future.
+These target site duplications will move with the transposons to another location and be inserted at a new location.

 The entire mechanism is shown in the figure below,